cybozu-go/sabakan/docs/ignition.md

 Sabakan generates ignitions from ignition-like YAML format as a source.
-The YAML contains text template to apply machine's parameters and the value of `storage.files.source` is in plain text but not URL encoded:
+The YAML contains text template to apply machine's parameters and the value of `storage.files.contents.source` is in plain text but not URL encoded:

 ```yaml
 ignition: